ElliottMetzler/the-manhattan-project/README.md

     * Before you can run query commands, you must give it the right credentials to connect to your database.
 Copy the file demo.env to .env and modify it by providing the credentials you created above.
 An easy way to do this is to run `cp demo.env .env` and then modify the .env file.

 4) Instructions to run the Streamlit app:
-    * Run `streamlit run code/streamlitty.py`. [[Please specify what will happen after running the code]]
+    * Run `streamlit run code/streamlitty.py`.
+This will produce two lines of output in your terminal window: a network url and a external url.
-    * Open a browser and copy the url from the terminal to your browser search bar. [[Specify which URL, network or external]]
+    * Open your browser of choice and copy the network url from the terminal to your browser search bar.
+Click enter or refresh.
     * View and use the applet!